Skip to content

 The EPPP is a multiple-choice computerized examination designed to assess the minimum knowledge required to safely enter the practice of psychology.
 The passing score is a scale score of 500 or higher.
 Applicants may apply to CAP to take the EPPP after they have been issued a practice permit as a provisional psychologist.
 It is recommended that candidates take the EPPP early in the registration process.

-Further details about the EPPP (Part 1-Knowledge and/or Part 2-Skills) is available below or can be obtained from the ASPPB website at www.asppb.net.
+Further details about the EPPP are available below or can be obtained from the ASPPB website at www.asppb.net.

 Number of EPPP Attempts

-Starting January 1, 2023 CAP's two policies that limit the number of EPPP attempts will take effect.
+Starting January 1, 2023 CAP's two policies that limit the number of EPPP attempts took effect.
 CAP Council determined that unlimited EPPP attempts and unlimited five-year provisional terms are not in the public interest, nor does this align with the policies and procedures of other Canadian jurisdictions.
 Registered provisional psychologists must ensure they meet all requirements for full registration within the initial five-year term and this includes successfully passing the EPPP.
-You can read CAP's policies below.
+Read CAP's two policies:

 Apply for the EPPP